Best AI Document Review Tools with Citations (2026)

 Elicit is purpose-built for systematic literature reviews.
 Upload or search hundreds of papers, define columns (sample size, methodology, outcome, effect size), and Elicit fills the table with citations into the source PDFs.

-Strengths.
-The structured extraction table is unmatched for systematic reviews, meta-analyses, and any research workload that needs the same fields across many papers.
-PRISMA-aligned screening workflow.
-Strong source grounding with paragraph-level citation.
-The free tier is generous for graduate work.
+Elicit's structured extraction table is unmatched for systematic reviews, meta-analyses, and any research workload that needs the same fields across many papers.
+It supports a PRISMA-aligned screening workflow, strong source grounding with paragraph-level citations, and a free tier that is generous for graduate work.

-Limits.
-Out-of-domain documents (contracts, invoices, reports) are not the design centre, F1 drops on non-academic corpora.
-No real cross-paper synthesis beyond the table view.
+Out-of-domain documents such as contracts, invoices, and reports are not the design centre, and F1 drops on non-academic corpora.
+Elicit also has no real cross-paper synthesis beyond the table view.
 Pricing climbs fast above the free tier for serious volume.

 Capability scores: Q&A 3 · Extraction 4 · Export 4 · Privacy 3 · Integrations 2 · Collaboration 3 · Verification 4 · Pricing 3.